 Read more about Professor Dolan and his work on https://pauldolan.co.uk/

 7) Remember: this too, will pass.
+The world will change.
 As a nation, as a global population, we often face terrible crises.
 Lessons are learnt and losses felt and we eventually find the joy in life once again.

 If you need to talk please call or message me on 07879 297714.
 My email is lori@loriwhitetherapy.com